7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 4. AML/KYC Gaps Will Haunt You

 Why it matters: Regulators don’t tolerate “we’re decentralized” as a reason to skip Know Your Customer (KYC) or Anti-Money Laundering (AML) rules.
+These requirements are often flagged during a crypto compliance review, especially for platforms handling token transfers or financial value.

 What to do: